exiguus/ns-checker/README.md

 This is a simple tool to check the availability of a domain that look similar to the given name.
 Searching for typos in the domain name.

-Also i provides a simple DNS listener that always returns the same IP address for any query and logs the query message.
+Also it provides a simple DNS listener that always returns the same IP address for any query and logs the query message.
+Kind of a DNS sinkhole.

 ## Usage